Smiths Falls Bears: History

-The Smiths Falls Bears missed the playoffs in their first three years returning from Lanark.
+The Bears missed the playoffs in their first three years returning from Lanark.
 In December 2004, a new head coach Bill Bowker was assigned to turn the team around.
 The Bears had won just a single game before January 2005, which resulted in heavy criticism by fans and media alike.
 But the coaching change paid off as the Bears made the playoffs for the next four years.
-Their best post-Lanark Thunder season was 2007-08, when the Bears appeared in the CJHL finals after knocking off arch-rivals Brockville Braves in 6 games to compete against arch-rivals Pembroke Lumber Kings.
+Their best post-Lanark Thunder season was 2007-08, when the Bears appeared in the CJHL finals after knocking off the Brockville Braves in 6 games to compete against the Pembroke Lumber Kings.
 The Lumber Kings won the finals in 5 games.
 In July 2008, three Bears were chosen in the NHL Draft.
 Mike Bergin (by the Dallas Stars); Nicholas Tremblay (by the Boston Bruins); and Mark Borowiecki (by the Ottawa Senators).
 They became the first trio of players from the same CJHL club to be chosen in the NHL Draft.
 Mark Borowiecki left Clarkson University after the 2010-11 season as he signed a 2-year minor league contract with the Ottawa Senators minor league affiliate the Binghamton Senators.

-On February 27, 2010, the Smiths Falls Bears played their final game at the Smiths Falls Memorial Centre.
+On February 27, 2010, Smiths Falls played their final game at the old Smiths Falls Memorial Community Centre.
 During the off-season, the arena was torn down and replaced with a new one on exactly the same premises.
 After the 2010-11 season the Bears released their longtime head coach and manager Bill Bowker.
 Bowker was replaced with Ottawa 67's former assistant coach (and assistant coach of the Bears during the 2010-11 season) Mark Grady.

+During the 2013–14 playoffs, the Smiths Falls Bears made it to the Bogart Cup Finals but have lost in five games against fierce rivals Carleton Place Canadians.
+The Bears attracted 8,773 fans in 8 playoff home games for an average of 1,097 per game, including two sellouts crowds during Game 2 and Game 4 of the Bogart Cup Finals.

-In 2016, the Smiths Falls Bears and the Town of Smiths Falls was awarded the 2018 Fred Page Cup.
+In 2016, the Bears and the Town of Smiths Falls was awarded the 2018 Fred Page Cup.
 The Bears have the newest and most-suitable facility in the league.

+In the 2023–24 season, the Bears qualified to the playoffs and made it all the way to the Bogart Cup Finals, but have lost 3 games to 2 in the decisive Game 7 against the Navan Grads.
+The 2023–24 season was also notable for the Bears, drawing 6,922 fans in nine playoff home games.